+'''

 void erl_eterm_statistics(allocated, freed)

-'''
+Types:

 long allocated;

-long freed;

 '''

 allocated and freed are initialized to contain information about the fix-allocator used to allocate ETERM components. allocated is the number of blocks currently allocated to ETERM objects. freed is the length of the freelist, where blocks are placed when they are released by erl_free_term() and erl_free_compound().